 Three Toronto police officers charged with gang sexual assault were found not guilty by an Ontario judge on Wednesday.
-The question now is, should they return to policing duties?
-The answer is, no.
+The question now is,

 Toronto Police Constables Joshua Cabrero, Leslie Nyznik and Sameer Kara had been accused of sexually assaulting a female colleague at a local hotel in January 2015, following a police bar crawl in the city.
 Superior Court Justice Anne Molloy explained her ruling, saying “Given the frailties in (the complainant’s) evidence, I simply cannot be sure of (her evidence with respect to the issue of consent) to the degree of certainty necessary to make a finding of criminal responsibility.
 Accordingly, I find the defendants not guilty.”